Basic concepts and terminology (for Experienced)

 Control Interval -

-The physical record(block) size determines by VSAM based on CI size for better use of the 3390 track.
+- The physical record(block) size is decided by VSAM based on CI size.
+For better benefits, use 3390 tracks for the size of the physical record.

-The CI components impact the CI size decision, and those are -
+The CI components impact the CI size decision are -

 - No. of logical records are stored in CI.